 My research area is engineering education.
-I currently study student resistance to active learning, the impact of the classroom space on teaching and learning, the use of classroom technology to increase student learning and engagement, and faculty adoption of evidence-based teaching practices.
+I currently study student resistance to active learning, the use of classroom technology to increase student learning and engagement, and faculty adoption of evidence-based teaching practices.
 I also led a project to develop a taxonomy for the field of engineering education research, and I was part of a team that studied ethical decision-making in engineering students.
 I am Founding Director of the Center for Research and Learning in Engineering at Michigan, which supports college-wide initiatives in engineering teaching and learning, and I currently serve as Director for Engineering Education Research in the College of Engineering.
-Learn about the Engineering Education Research initiatives at the University of Michigan, including our new EER graduate program, here.
+Learn about the Engineering Education Research initiatives at the University of Michigan here.

 I am a fellow of the American Society of Engineering Education (ASEE), fellow of the Institute for Electrical and Electronics Engineers (IEEE), past Deputy Editor of the Journal of Engineering Education, past Associate Editor for the IEEE Transactions on Education, and past chair of the Educational Research and Methods Division of ASEE.
 I’ve also been named a “pioneer” in the field of engineering education.